anufrievroman/calcure/readme.md

 ### On Arch-based distributions

 The package `calcure` is avalible in AUR.
-Simply install it with `yay -S calcure` or with your favourite AUR helper
+Simply install it with `yay -S calcure` or with another AUR helper.

 ### On other distributions